 Object

-Evaluating the performance of G-D model in Marlborough, New Zealand.
+Evaluating the performance of botrytis model developed by González-Domínguez et al. (2015) (G-D Botrytis Model hereafter) under the growth conditions in Marlborough, New Zealand.

-Contribution of APSIM model to disease model.
+Coupled the botrytis model with a phenology and growth stage model

+Calculate the severity index for the three different pathways by using the G-D Botrytis Model, and climatic and leaf wetness data in Marlborough at different sites

+Evaluate the correlation between the three-severity index and our field botrytis severity assessment, and try to find the physiological and pathological supports

+Evaluate whether the use of the severity index significantly improve the severity perdition compared to purely use leaf wetness and met data

+Improve the severity prediction through parameter optimization or more advanced statistical methods

+Add the effects of treatments to the model for exploring different measures for reducing botrytis severity

 Find out how model results relate to visual severity of botrytis disease, build a model of visual severity and results of G-D model, making it practical for growers, managers, and others.

 Optimize and validate the model and predict botrytis disease severity, to help growers prevent and control the disease and reduce losses.